Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get Amazon Seller Details' and lists exactly what data is returned (business name, logo, feedback ratings, etc.).
-It distinguishes itself from sibling 'hasdata_amazon_seller_products_getSellerProducts' by focusing on the seller's profile rather than their products.
+The description clearly states it fetches the public storefront profile for an Amazon seller by sellerId on a specified domain and language.
+It lists the specific data returned (business name, feedback ratings, etc.) and distinguishes this tool from the sibling 'hasdata_amazon_seller_products_getSellerProducts' by focusing on seller profile details rather than their products.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.